How To Teach Your New Dog 7 Basic Cues

-This means that if you have two dogs, you might notice that one picks up on learning new commands faster than the other — or even that one dog gets more restless faster.
+This means that if you have two dogs, you might notice that one picks up on learning new cues faster than the other — or even that one dog gets more restless faster.
 These sorts of nuances will only come as you progress through training your dog(s).

 According to Semel, it’s important for you to always provide clear, consistent and timely feedback to your dog.
-“It’s amazing how much your dog will look to you for cues and guidance.
-Ensure that you are relaying the right message to your dog in a timely and consistent fashion,” Semel said.
+“It’s amazing how much your dog will look to you for cues and guidance,” Semel said.
+“Ensure that you are relaying the right message to your dog in a timely and consistent fashion.”

-What you’ll need to teach dog commands
+What you’ll need to teach your dog

 You’ll only need a few things for basic obedience training: you, your dog, treats and possibly a clicker.